GeekTrainer/learn-django/Module1/Module1_Unit4.md

     myfirstproject/
             manage.py
             myfirstproject/
-                    __init__.py
+                    **init**.py
                     settings.py
                     urls.py
                     asgi.py
                     wsgi.py

-1. The first or outer __myfirstproject__ in the structure is your root directory which contains the entire project.
+1. The first or outer **myfirstproject** in the structure is your root directory which contains the entire project.
-2. Next you have __manage__.__py__.
+2. Next you have **manage.py**.
 This is a command-line utility that is created in every Django project and actually has the same function as 'django-admin'.
 Below is an example of how this could be used if you were inside the project folder and wanted to see the available subcommands.

         django-admin help